-Relationships and arthritis: how to strike a healthy balance02 December 2020
+Relationships and arthritis: how to strike a healthy balance24 February 2022

-Arthritis has an impact on many aspects of a person’s life and the lives of those around them.
+Arthritis has an impact on many aspects of a person’s life and the lives of those around them whether you are newly diagnosed or you have been living with the condition for a while.
 You can change because of your arthritis and relationships can change as a result.

-Living with long-term conditions can present specific challenges.
-Some days, when some things aren't possible with your loved ones (whether that's days out, sex, or more 'active' activities), there can be feelings of guilt.
+Some days, when some things aren't possible with your friends and loved ones (whether that's days out, playing with your kids or meeting new people), there can be feelings of guilt.

 If you or someone you love has arthritis, it can be hard to explain how you’re feeling.
-But many people find that they become closer by discussing things openly, and that their relationships become stronger as a result.
+But many people find that they become closer by discussing things openly with friends and family, and that their relationships become stronger as a result.